danielbodnar/awesome-stars/README.md

 ## shell

+- [renatosilva/easyoptions](https://github.com/renatosilva/easyoptions) - Easy option parsing for Ruby and Bash.
+- [alanlivio/bash-helpers](https://github.com/alanlivio/bash-helpers) - Template to easily create multi-OS bash helpers for Windows (MSYS2/GitBash/WSL), Ubuntu, and Mac.
+- [hedzr/bash.sh](https://github.com/hedzr/bash.sh) - main entry template of your first bash script file
+- [midwire/bash.env](https://github.com/midwire/bash.env) - Bash.env is a cascading Bash environment system for those who work on different hardware and OS environments.
+Similar to oh-my-zsh but for Bash, and special sauce for those who work 'ssh' on remote m
+- [paxtonhare/demo-magic](https://github.com/paxtonhare/demo-magic) - A handy shell script that enables you to write repeatable demos in a bash environment.
+- [swoodford/aws](https://github.com/swoodford/aws) - A collection of bash shell scripts for automating various tasks with Amazon Web Services using the AWS CLI and jq.
+- [xebis/repository-template](https://github.com/xebis/repository-template) - Highly automated, up-to-date, and well-documented repository template.
+Checks for common problems, Markdown, YAML, Bash, formats, lints, and tests before committing or pushing so you don't have any su
+- [xwmx/bash-boilerplate](https://github.com/xwmx/bash-boilerplate) - A collection of Bash scripts for creating safe and useful command line programs.
 - [simeg/functional-shell](https://github.com/simeg/functional-shell) - map and filter in your shell
 - [sigoden/argc-completions](https://github.com/sigoden/argc-completions) - Completions for any shell.
 Supports 1000+ commands.
 Automaticlly generate completion definition from help text and man page.
 - [lemoony/snipkit](https://github.com/lemoony/snipkit) - Snippet CLI manager for quickly accessing shell snippets without leaving the terminal.